iricigor/PS-azmi/README.md

 ## List of Commandlets

-The following commandlets are planned:
+The following commandlets are implemented or planned:
 - 🔑 Common
   - [x] **`Get-AzmiToken`** - Obtains Azure authentication token for use in commands outside of this module
 - 💾 Blob